ros2/rclcpp/rclcpp/doc/api_review_march_2020.md

 **Notes from on-line, post 2020-03-23 meeting**:

--
+- (tfoote) +1 for homogenizing to singular

 ### `SyncParametersClient::get_parameters` doesn't allow you to detect error cases

-> E.g. https://github.com/ros2/rclcpp/blob/249b7d80d8f677edcda05052f598de84f4c2181c/rclcpp/src/rclcpp/parameter_client.cpp#L246-L257 return an empty vector if something goes wrong which is also a valid response.
+> E.g. https://github.com/ros2/rclcpp/blob/249b7d80d8f677edcda05052f598de84f4c2181c/rclcpp/src/rclcpp/parameter_client.cpp#L246-L257 returns an empty vector if something goes wrong which is also a valid response.

 - https://github.com/ros2/rclcpp/issues/200
 - https://github.com/ros2/rclcpp/blob/96ebf59a6045a535730d98fff25e522807c7aa75/rclcpp/src/rclcpp/parameter_client.cpp#L412-L426

-**Suggested Action**: ?
+**Suggested Action**: Throw an exception to indicate if something went wrong and document other expected conditions of the API.

 **Notes from on-line, post 2020-03-23 meeting**:

--
+- (tfoote) An empty list is not a valid response unless you passed in an empty list.
+The return should have the same length as the request in the same order.
+Any parameters that are not set should return a ParameterVariant with type PARAMETER_NOT_SET. to indicate that it was polled and determined to not be set.
+Suggested action improve documentation of the API to clarify a short or incomplete.
+- (jacobperron) I think throwing an exception is also a valid action, making it clear that an error occurred.
+- (wjwwood) Using exceptions to indicate an exceptional case (something went wrong) seems reasonable to me too.

 ## Clock